nickfargo/prochan/README.md

 Explores in particular the treatment of processes as first-class I/O primitives, such as this would imply:

-- interface and composability characteristics in common with proper channels
+- common interface and composability characteristics shared by processes and proper channels
-- that a process communicating via I/O is essentially just an extension of the notion of a “logical channel”
+- that a process communicating via I/O is itself an expression of a “logical channel”
 - that such processes are generally interchangeable with channels for any channel-based API